Topic: Water Into Wine. First Sign. Category: Son of Man>

 John 2:1-11 On the third day there was a wedding in Cana of Galilee, and the mother of Jesus was there.
 Now both Jesus and His disciples were invited to the wedding.
 And when they ran out of wine, the mother of Jesus said to Him, “They have no wine.”
 Jesus said to her, “Woman, what does your concern have to do with Me?
 My hour has not yet come.”
 His mother said to the servants,

 “Whatever He says to you, do it.”
 Now there were set there six waterpots of stone, according to the manner of purification of the Jews, containing twenty or thirty gallons apiece.
 Jesus said to them, “Fill the waterpots with water.”
-And they filled them up to the brim.
+They filled them up to the brim.
 And He said to them, “Draw some out now, and take it to the master of the feast.”
 And they took it.

 When the master of the feast had tasted the water that was made wine, and did not know where it came from (but the servants who had drawn the water knew), the master of the feast called the bridegroom.